nais/doc/docs/addons/kafka.md

 The first step is to add your application to the topic ACLs, the same way as for applications in NAIS clusters (see [the previous section](#accessing-topics-from-an-application)).
 Use your team name, and a suitable name for the application, following NAIS naming conventions.

-To create a service user and credentials for your application, you need to manually create the `AivenApplication` resource that would normally be created by Naiserator.
+To create a credentials for your application, you need to manually create the `AivenApplication` resource that would normally be created by Naiserator.

 === "aivenapp.yaml"
     ```yaml